 slides are available from the Speaker's Bureau on energy.
-P to check of
+Please contact Bob Cowdery at 267-9030 to check out the slides.

 The Kansas Geological Foundation was founded in March of 1989 as a not-for-profit corporation under the guidelines of section 501(c)(3) of the tax code to provide individuals and corporations the opportunity to further the science of geology.
 It is dedicated to providing charitable, scientific, literary and educational opportunities in the field of geology for the professional geologist as well as the general public.